nowaproj/docs/docs/local-project-simulator/openexisting.md

+---
+sidebar_position: 2
-# Import a Flutter project
+title: Import a Flutter project
+---

+#

 :::warning
 This can work, however, if your project uses packages that are not supported by Nowa, those elements may not display correctly.